Stratio/cassandra-lucene-index/doc/documentation.rst

 Bitemporal mapper
 _________________

 Maps four columns containing the four dates defining a bitemporal fact.
+The mapped columns shouldn't be collections.

 **Parameters:**